BugelNiels/nitro/README.md

 ## Known Bugs

 - Viewer node: image position moves when switching between images of different resolutions
+- Grid lines are not drawn nicely when zooming in/out
-- Zooming out in the image viewer and then moving gives some wonky results
+- Keyboard shortcuts in the image viewer don't work